 |Let's turn to the unbelievably rich collection of bronze objects in the newly redone room.
 Here is the centerpiece, showing just parts of what is there:|

-with a white arrow.
-They are almost at floor level and appear to be made from
+white arrow.
+They are almost at floor level and appear to be made from gold.
+No description

 Here is the best I got:

 |Aha!
 After heavy contrast enhancement it became possible to read the inscription on the glass.
 It tells you that these pieces are modern bronze casts.
 They are supposed to give you an impression of what bronze things looked like when they were new and shiny.
 How anyone with an IQ above that of an avocado can come up with such a design is a mystery to me.|

 |Of course you will see magnificent bronze swords and other objects (including mysterious ones), too.
 Here is an example|

 |If we now move to iron and iron technology, there is not all that much.
 What there is, however, is interesting.
 Celtic and Roman artifacts and, as before, good explanations.
 I learned, for example, that the ubiquitous bipyramidal shape of trade iron was so popular since it helps the smith to make plenty of small objects by drawing out just a little iron from the "tails" as needed.
 The museum provides a fascinating poster showing what iron was mostly used for:|